michalsicak/nhl-excitement-score/roadmap.md

 #### Code

-- [ ] create functions from the script
+- [ ] use functions from the script
-- [ ] use OOP principles to refactor

 #### Features